krystiansulinski/HackerNewsSearch/README.md

 Note that your UI doesn’t have to look exactly like the above, any style is up to your implementation.
 You may choose to use any Javascript and CSS framework you like to implement this app.
 It is acceptable to use a specific framework’s tooling to bootstrap the application build tooling.

+## Solution
+The website can be seen here: <https://hackernewssearch.firebaseapp.com/>